Using Sydney’s Public Transport 2025

 Sydney Metro

-The Metro is Sydney’s newest way to get around, and I love how easy it is to use.
+The Metro has changed the way Sydneysiders move around the city.
+It’s made it quicker to travel from the city centre to places like Barangaroo and North Sydney.
+I love how easy it is to use.
 Trains run every 4 minutes in peak times, and the stations are spacious and well-designed and accessible for all users.

 • Metro North West Line runs from Tallawong to Chatswood